Cozumel: Fauna

+Flag

+The Cozumel flag displays a swallow on a blue and white background.
+The blue background represents the sea, while the white represents the purity of the Maya.
+The sun represents the position of the island in the eastern region of the country, and the swallow indicates the meaning of the word Cozumel in the Mayan language.
+The sword is Spanish and represents the conquest of the island by the Spaniards in 1521.

 Coral reefs

 Cozumel is surrounded by a diverse ecosystem of coral reefs that is home to more than 1,000 marine species.
-The reefs are primarily found on underwater cliffs, there are also some in coastal lagoons and on sand bars at the north tip of the island.
-They are part of the much larger Mesoamerican Barrier Reef System which is the second largest reef in the world, stretching over 1,000 kilometers (620 mi).
+The reefs are primarily found on underwater cliffs; some exist in coastal lagoons and on sand bars at the north tip of the island.
+These reefs are part of the much larger Mesoamerican Barrier Reef System, which is the second largest reef in the world, stretching over 1,000 kilometers (620 mi).
 Cozumel's deeper coral reefs were historically famed for their black corals, yet black coral populations declined from the 1960s to the mid-1990s because of overharvesting and by 2016 had not recovered.
-A huge portion of the reef on the south side of the island is sectioned off into the Arrecifes de Cozumel National Park.
-This park is protected under the Ramsar Convention along with Manglares y Humedales del Norte de Isla Cozumel, they both are included in the UNESCO protected area called Isla Cozumel Biosphere Reserve, Mexico.
-The site includes the coral reefs on the southern coast of Cozumel.
+A large portion of the reef on the south side of the island is sectioned off into the Arrecifes de Cozumel National Park.
+This park is protected under the Ramsar Convention along with Manglares y Humedales del Norte de Isla Cozumel; they both are included in the UNESCO protected area called Isla Cozumel Biosphere Reserve, Mexico.
 The reefs in Cozumel are made up of hard coral and soft coral.
-The marine life that inhabit the reefs include zoanthids, polychaetes, actinarians, hydroids, sponges, crustaceans, mollusks, echinoderms and many varieties of Caribbean fish.
+The marine life that inhabit the reefs include zoanthids, polychaetes, actinarians, hydroids, sponges, crustaceans, mollusks, echinoderms, and many varieties of Caribbean fish.
 The park is also a habitat to several endangered marine species such as the loggerhead sea turtle, hawksbill sea turtle, queen triggerfish, and the endemic splendid toadfish.
-Due to the abundant marine life and coral reefs the clear and warm Caribbean water, Cozumel is considered one of the best scuba-diving destinations in the world.
+Due to the abundant marine life and coral reefs, as well as the clear and warm Caribbean water, Cozumel is considered one of the best scuba-diving destinations in the world.